Getting The Perfect Fit

 The Importance of Collar Fit

 The right collar fit is paramount to the proper functioning of your electric dog fence system.
 Without a perfect fit your system could fail to contain your dog or the collar could irritate your dog's neck.
 Some electric dog fence systems, like the Innotek UltraSmart systems have a useful Ready Test™ feature that confirms proper collar fit automatically after every charge cycle.
 In the other systems it's up to you to make sure you have the right collar fit for your dog.

 The electric fence receiver collar is worn high on the dog's neck, just below the jaw, with the receiver box and contact points under the dog's head (rather than behind on the back of his neck).

 The collar needs to be tight enough that 1) the contact points constantly make contact with your dog's skin and 2) the collar does not spin around.
 The general rule of thumb is that you ought to be able to fit one finger in between the contact points and your dog's neck and two fingers in between the collar band and your dog's neck.
 If the collar is too tight, your dog will be uncomfortable, too loose and the contact points won't be able to deliver the stimulation consistently.

 The contact points need to be in 'contact' with the skin on your dog's neck.
 Some dog fence manufacturers include a set of longer contact points for use with long-haired dogs.
-Other manufacturers offer longer contact points seperately.
+Other manufacturers offer longer contact points separately.
 The longer your dog's fur, the more challenging it is to get a good fit.
 For some dogs, you may be able to part the hair around the contact points.
 For others, you may need to trim the hair around the contact points to ensure contact with the skin.

 Monitoring Collar Fit